 A diverse workforce brings many benefits.
-Recruiting and retaining a diverse workforce can help your organisation to improve its performance and become more sustainable.
-By recruiting from a diverse pool of talent, you can attract the most able people.
-And by having staff from diverse backgrounds at every level and in every function of your organisation, your organisation will become more agile in how it works, as each individual brings in their way of thinking, operating, solving problems and decision making.
+Recruiting and retaining a diverse workforce diversify their workforce. can help your organisation to improve its performance and become more sustainable.
+One of the Arts Council's markers for By recruiting from a diverse pool of talent, success is that 'the leadership and you can attract the most able people.
+And workforce of the arts and cultural sector by having staff from diverse backgrounds - and especially the organisations that at every level and in every function of we invest in - reflect the diversity of the your organisation, your organisation will country, indicating that there are fair routes become more agile in how it works, as each to entry and progression'. individual brings in their way of thinking, operating, solving problems and decision making.
 A more diverse staff team will also feed into the culture and thinking of the organisation, meaning you are better positioned to understand and engage with artists and audiences in a more compelling and authentic way.